-The ESL program at Driscoll School provides English instruction to students whose primary language is not English.
+The EL program at Driscoll School provides English instruction to students whose primary language is not English.
 Students work on improving their English proficiency, including reading, writing, speaking and listening skills.
-Any family who needs translation services for anything school-related (verbal or written) should contact the main office or ask the ELL teacher.
+Any family who needs translation services for anything school-related (verbal or written) should contact the main office or ask the EL teacher.

 LANGUAGE AND ACADEMIC HOME BASE (LAHB)

 LAHB program serves students with specific learning disabilities in one or more of the basic perceptual processes involved in understanding or using spoken or written language.
 Instruction is provided in small groups or in the regular education classroom with support.
 Determination of placement in the LAHB program would be through the special education team process.

 GUIDANCE COUNSELOR AND PSYCHOLOGIST

 There is a school psychologist whose primary role is to provide psychological assessments as part of the special education process.
 She also serves as a consultant to staff and students in the regular education program.
 Guidance services fall into three categories: (1) Long and short term school-based individual counseling or social skills groups.
 (2) Parent consultation for social, emotional and academic concerns and referral to outside counseling and other services.
 (3) Teacher Consultation or short-term whole class lessons.
 Driscoll’s guidance counselor and school psychologist can be reached at 617-879-4256.